 While the search engine may protect your privacy 100%, if your data gets passed off to a third party, it is not secure.

 Another type of data security problem came to light a couple of years ago with Gmail.
-In 2018, the Wall Street Journal reported that Google was giving hundreds of third party software developers access to millions of Gmail inboxes.
+A few years back, the Wall Street Journal reported that Google was giving hundreds of third party software developers access to millions of Gmail inboxes.

 While this surely helped those developers to create services that work with Gmail, it also posed a large data security risk.
 According to the Journal article, Google did little to monitor the developers and what they did with the data they found in all those mailboxes.
 It makes us nervous about what exactly happens to your queries in their search engine.

 In this article we will look at a number of the best private search engines.
 In particular, we'll be looking for how well they secure your personal data from access by advertisers and other third parties.

 NOTE: In the interest of brevity and clarity we will sometimes use the simple phrase “secure search engine,” instead of something clumsy like, “private search engines that also provide data security.”

 We'll also be looking at how well-suited each secure search engine is for mobile use.
 All the way back in 2015, Google reported that from many countries they had greater search volume from mobile devices than from desktops.
 Those countries included the United States and Japan.
 That being the case, we will also find out which of these secure search engines works on both mobile and desktop.